Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

  		stat, err := os.Stat(ap)
 ```

-In our case the fix is very easy for us, we just want to give an better error message to our user.
+In our case the fix is very easy for us, we just want to give a better error message to our user.

 ##### Locked Index file